inovex/multi2convai/models/README.md

 ## Download Models

 Models can either be downloaded using `git-lfs` or the `huggingface-hub` package.
+Note that `git-lfs` is the preferred option as the cached download using `huggingface-hub` will lead to unreadable filenames.
 Each use case subfolder contains a list of models available in that use case.
 For each model type we specify the repository structure (e.g. logistic regression models will consist of a `model.pth` and a `label_dict.json`).
 We'll use `multi2convai-corona-de-logreg-ft` to showcase the download process.

-### Download with git-lfs
+### Download with git-lfs (preferred option)

 Please refer to the huggingface hub documentation in case you face problems: https://huggingface.co/docs/hub/adding-a-model#uploading-your-files